 Common Test Conditions

-Proposal needed
+We will include common test conditions as anchors.

 Sample Video Sequences & Test Vectors

 Proponents and ILG are invited to produce sample video sequences that demonstrate the range of quality addressed by the AVHD-AS Experiments.
 Test vectors will be made available to all proponents.
 These test vectors are used to ensure compatibility between the SRC/PVS and a proponent’s model.